Suganthan96/Crossmail/Backend/README.md

   -d '{
     "to": "recipient@example.com",
     "subject": "Test Email",
-    "body": "This is a test email from CrossMail"
+    "body": "This is a test email from Mailpay"
   }'
 ```